WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 9. The basic configuration template, used to create the `bmalloc_heap` API that is used as a replacement for all of bmalloc's functionality.
 10. The JIT heap config.
+11. The tagged_bmalloc (i.e. MTE) heap config.
-11. The fast paths.
+12. The fast paths.
 The various heaps, TLCs, megapages and page header tables are glued together by fast paths provided for allocation, deallocation, and various utility functions.

 ## Heap Configurations